Flameingmoy/real_time_sentiment_analysis/README.md

 ## 🔄 Development Status

-Current implementation status can be tracked in the [tasks.md](.kiro/specs/real-time-sentiment-analysis/tasks.md) file:
+The project is currently in the setup and infrastructure phase.
+All services can be started via Docker Compose, but the core application logic for the ingestion and sentiment analysis services is still under development.

 - ✅ Infrastructure Setup (Databases, Kafka, Redis, Ollama)
+- ✅ Service containerization
-- ✅ Development Environment Configuration
+- ✅ Automated model download
 - 🚧 Core Service Implementation (In Progress)
 - ⏳ API Integration
 - ⏳ Testing and Optimization